This bright, appealing PDF grammar worksheet is an excellent way to practise and revise using expanded noun phrases in Year 2.

 What is an expanded noun phrase?

-A noun phrase is comprised of a noun and additional words help to further describe that noun.
-Typically, adjectives are added, separated by commas, to describe the noun and create the noun phrase.
+An expanded noun phrase is comprised of a noun and additional words help to further describe that noun.
+Typically, adjectives are added, separated by commas, to describe the noun and create the expanded noun phrase.
+Additional information can also be added after the noun using a preposition.

 Expanded noun phrase examples